Communicating for a Healthier Tomorrow: Insights from the Frontlines

 Communication is far more than just sharing information; it is a fundamental driver of public health.

-Ms Adams suggests that vivid imagery is essential for retention.
+The Power of Analogy: Adams suggests using metaphors to paint a vivid picture.
 “I’ve described different immune cells in the body as post offices and garbage trucks.
-This comparison immediately gives the audience an understanding of the cell’s function in the body”.
+This comparison immediately gives the audience an understanding of the cell’s function,” she said.

 Real-World Impact

-The power of these strategies is reflected in recent successes across the region:
+The effectiveness of these strategies is evident in recent regional campaigns:

-• Biomedical Innovation: Succinct 100-word case studies for the Centre for Biomedical Technologies used analogies like stem cell “juice” to explain tissue repair to the public.
+Distilling Innovation: Adams developed 100-word case studies for the Centre for Biomedical Technologies, using analogies like stem cell "juice" to explain complex tissue repair succinctly.

-Ms Nally concludes that while the work is challenging, it is essential for the future of medicine.
-“It takes a certain type of person to really want to understand this sort of content and confidently share it with the world for maximum positive effect, so don’t ever think it’s boring or lowly work”.
+“It takes a certain type of person to really want to understand this sort of content and confidently share it with the world for maximum positive effect, so don’t ever think it’s boring or lowly work,” Ms Nally said.

 Every year on 7 April, World Health Day marks the anniversary of the founding of the World Health Organization (WHO) in 1948.
 This year, IABC APAC is celebrating the communicators who serve as the vital link between complex medical science and the communities that depend on it.

-To explore the impact of this work, we spoke with two leading practitioners: Bronwyn Adams, Head of Studio STEM, and Alicia Nally, Senior Communications Advisor at QIMR Berghofer.
+To explore the impact of this work, we spoke with three leading practitioners: Bronwyn Adams, Head of Studio STEM; Alicia Nally, Senior Communications Advisor at QIMR Berghofer (Brisbane, Australia); and Aji Muhawarman, Head of Bureau of Communication and Public Information for the Indonesian Ministry of Health.

 Healthcare communication is a cornerstone of the global health ecosystem, serving as the primary vehicle for driving healthy behaviours and empowering patients.
 As the world commemorates the anniversary of the World Health Organization (WHO), regional experts are sharing insights into how strategic storytelling saves lives.